musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 anObject.a = 'new obj property' // no error!
 ```

-The last two lines should bring you special attention. `const` will freeze the reference.
+_The last two lines should bring you special attention._ `const` will **freeze the reference**.
 If the referenced object holds other properties, you can still change them.

 ## Conclusions

 Since Internet Explorer is fading away, the days we can finally get rid of `var` are very close.
 The problem is that until it is not completely dead we have to transpile our code with `let` and `const` to `var`.

-A lot of developers have no idea of what is happening under the hood, and it's a pity because it's my first question when I interview JS senior developers :)
+A lot of developers have no idea of why we transpile and what is happening under the hood, and it's a pity because it's my first question when I interview JS senior developers :/